Which place is cheaper, Prague or Vilnius?

 The spring brings many poeple to Vilnius as well as Prague.
 Many visitors come to Vilnius in the spring for the natural beauty.
 Additionally, most visitors come to Prague for the activities around the city and the natural beauty during these months.

 Vilnius is cooler than Prague in the spring.
-The temperature in Vilnius is usually 7°C (45°F) in April, and Prague stays around 10°C (49°F).
+The daily temperature in Vilnius averages around 7°C (45°F) in April, and Prague fluctuates around 10°C (49°F).

 In the spring, Vilnius often gets more sunshine than Prague.
 Vilnius gets 164 hours of sunny skies this time of year, while Prague receives 145 hours of full sun.